huggingface/text-generation-inference/docs/source/index.md

 - Logits warper (temperature scaling, top-p, top-k, repetition penalty)
 - Stop sequences
 - Log probabilities
+- Custom Prompt Generation: Easily generate text by providing custom prompts to guide the model's output.
+- Fine-tuning Support: Utilize fine-tuned models for specific tasks to achieve higher accuracy and performance.

 Text Generation Inference is used in production by multiple projects, such as: